surajkhamkar06/surajkhamkar06/README.md

 # 💫 About Me:
 Hi there!
-I'm Suraj, a Computer Engineering graduate from Smt.
-Kashibai Navale College of Engineering, Vadgaon. 🎓 During my BE journey, I built a strong foundation in: Programming concepts Software development Core computer fundamentals 💻 I'm passionate about building reliable, efficient, and scalable software. 🚀 Currently, I’m diving deeper into Java and Spring Boot to master backend development and enterprise application design. 📚 Always learning, always building.
+I'm Suraj,BE In Electronics & Telecommunication Engineering graduate from Smt.
+Kashibai Navale College of Engineering, Vadgaon , pune. 🎓 During my BE journey, I built a strong foundation in: Programming concepts Software development Core computer fundamentals 💻 I'm passionate about building reliable, efficient, and scalable software. 🚀 Currently, I’m diving deeper into Java and Spring Boot to master backend development and enterprise application design. 📚 Always learning, always building.
 Let’s connect, collaborate, and create something great together!

 ## 🌐 Socials: